I'm Mark Key and I've imported the Lada Niva on an individual basis for clients since 2010.

 Colour, short wheelbase, long wheelbase, AC, no AC, there are a lot of things on the option list so if you're interested in a Niva it's best to discuss your needs on a one-to-one basis.
 Each car has a two year mechanical warranty.

-Getting these little beast out of Russia and eventually licensed in the UK is pretty challenging - and I feel do it all for a fair price.
+Getting these little beasts out of Russia and eventually licensed in the UK is pretty challenging - and I feel do it all for a fair price.

 Firstly, you must be prepared to chat with people at every other petrol station fill up.
 Fond comments and a good dose of desire wherever they go!

 Driving: On the rough stuff: Utterly amazing.
-On road: OK but more old Defender than Qashqai.
-Civilised enough about town, engine and transfer case have limited soundproofing which you notice at speed (add lagging as desired) and the long gearstick can take a bit of getting used to... but in it's natural muddy habitat, and in the uniqueness stakes, 100% unbeatable!
+On road: OK but more Defender than Qashqai.
+Civilised enough about town, you notice engine and transfer case at speed (soundproofing kits are available if required) and the long gearstick can take a bit of getting used to... but come the apocalypse, it's the vehicle you'll want to own!

 Bear in mind you get a brilliant 4WD system with hi-lo range selection and diff lock on the console, wrapped in a nice friendly classic car body.
 You can't even buy a new 4x4 Duster for less than £19,500 these days!